MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ## SQL 2017 support as DPM database
 DPM 2019 uses SQL 2017 as its database.
 Install SQL Server on a remote server, or on the DPM server.
 It must be installed and running before you install DPM.
 The SQL Server version should be Standard or Enterprise 64-bit.

 ::: moniker-end

+::: moniker range="sc-dpm-1807"

+## What's new in DPM 1807

+DPM 1807 provides a number of bug fixes to improve the performance.

+To view the list of bugs fixed and the installation instructions for DPM 1807, see [KB article 4339950](https://support.microsoft.com/help/4339950).

+::: moniker-end